 Powered by active RFID, CenTrak’s RTLS system provided Oregon Medical Group’s personnel with real-time, actionable data on the whereabouts of physicians, staff, patients, and assets.
 This data made it possible for clinical teams to identify workflow bottlenecks and make informed decisions to tailor processes to improve care quality and overall patient experience.

 The level of visibility provided by Oregon Medical Group’s custom RTLS solution has allowed them to transition to a patient self-rooming model, in which patients at the location head directly to the exam room after registering at the front desk, virtually eliminating the need for a traditional waiting room.
 When patients head to the exam room, clinicians are alerted in real-time that the patient is waiting to be seen.
+This resulted in a 50% reduction in patient time spent waiting in the exam room for the physician.

 As a result, care provider satisfaction rates improved not only from increased time with patients, but the patient self-rooming model made possible through RTLS technology has saved them up to 90 minutes per day of travel time between waiting areas and exam rooms.